TDK74/AI_Agentic_Finance_Experiments_with_Alpha_Vantage/README.md

 `Short Course: AI Agentic Design Patterns with AutoGen`:
   <https://github.com/TDK74/SC_AI_Agentic_Design_Patterns_with_AutoGen> - raw Python code extracted from the AutoGen course notebooks.
 `Short Course: Building Generative AI Applications with Gradio`:
   <https://github.com/TDK74/SC_Building_Generative_AI_Applications_with_Gradio> – raw Python code extracted from the Gradio course notebooks.
+`SLMs on laptop`:
+  <https://github.com/TDK74/SLMs_on_laptop> - personal experiments with SLMs, using Ollama on my laptop.

 ## What's Inside this repository
 - `Autogen_Coding_and_Financial_Analysis_v1.py` – **FAIL**: Attempts to integrate AutoGen multi-agent system (code writer and executor) with **Ollama** LLM client and **Gradio** interface for financial analysis. **Agents successfully communicate and generate code in the terminal**, but the Gradio interface fails upon launch due to the persistent error: **Error: Object of type OllamaLLM is not JSON serializable**.